GWSS 325 A: Black Feminist Art and Performance

 Curatorial Pitch — 35 points

-• 400-word curatorial statement that frames and contextualizes the themes of exhibition, details about the specific artist works, specific themes and concepts the exhibition dialogues with
+• 400-word curatorial statement that frames and contextualizes the themes of exhibition, details about the specific artists, themes, and concepts the exhibition dialogues with.
+This is not a huge amount of space, so you've got to be focused, concise, and direct will also illustrating the richness of the exhibition.

 • Design of the layout of how the work will be installed in the exhibition space (must choose a real space or design your own gallery space).
 Can be hand-drawn.

-• Selection of 2-3 scholars or artists encountered in class whose writing they would commission for the exhibition catalog, with 2-3 sentences describing what you’d like them to address and why.
+• Selection of 3-4 scholars or artists encountered in class whose writing you would commission for the exhibition catalog, with 3-5 sentences describing what you’d like them to address and why.
 Essentially an annotated bibliography.
+If you select artists, they must be artists who have a demonstrated writerly profile—do not select artists who do not have ample writing about theirs or other people's work.

-• Your bio describing your curatorial interests.
+• A short biography describing your curatorial interests.
 Read examples of curators' bios.

 Compile everything into a single PDF or link to a website with all of the information.
 Your final pitch is due May 29.